apache/kafka-site/content/en/40/streams/developer-guide/dsl-api.md

 The Processor API now serves as a unified replacement for all these methods.
 It simplifies the API surface while maintaining support for both stateless and stateful operations.

+**CAUTION:** If you are using `KStream.transformValues()` and you have the "merge repartition topics" optimization enabled, rewriting your program to `KStream.processValues()` might not be safe due to [KAFKA-19668](https://issues.apache.org/jira/browse/KAFKA-19668).
+For this case, you should not upgrade to Kafka Streams 4.0.0 or 4.1.0, but use Kafka Streams 4.0.1 instead, which contains a fix.
+Note, that the fix is not enabled by default for backward compatibility reasons, and you would need to enable the fix by setting config `__enable.process.processValue.fix__ = true` and pass it into `StreamsBuilder()` constructor.

+    final Properties properties = new Properties();
+    properties.put(StreamsConfig.APPLICATION_ID_CONFIG, ...);
+    properties.put(StreamsConfig.BOOTSTRAP_SERVERS_CONFIG, ...);
+    properties.put(TopologyConfig.InternalConfig.ENABLE_PROCESS_PROCESSVALUE_FIX, true);

+    final StreamsBuilder builder = new StreamsBuilder(new TopologyConfig(new StreamsConfig(properties)));

+It is recommended, that you compare the output of `Topology.describe()` for the old and new topology, to verify if the rewrite to `processValues()` is correct, and that it does not introduce any incompatibilities.
+You should also test the upgrade in a non-production environment.

 ## Migration Examples